skip-mev/pob/blockbuster/README.md

 When instantiating the BlockBuster mempool, developers will define all of the desired lanes and their configurations (including lane ordering).

-Utilizing blockbuster is a simple three step process:
+Utilizing BlockBuster is a simple three step process:

-1. Determine the lanes desired.
+* Determine the lanes desired.
 Currently, POB supports three different implementations of lanes: top of block lane, free lane, and a default lane.
     1. Top of block lane allows the top of every block to be auctioned off and constructed using logic defined by the `x/builder` module.